 +Gold standard on economic mobility.
 All the education research from Opportunity Insights, but especially this seminal report: “Mobility Report Cards: The Role of Colleges in Intergenerational Mobility,” December 2017, and the related data visualizations published by The New York Times.

 +Gold standard on ROI.
-Two studies from the Federal Reserve Bank of New York: “Do the Benefits of College Still Outweigh the Costs?,” June 2014, and “College May Not Pay Off for Everyone,” September 2014.
+Two studies from the Federal Reserve Bank of New York: “Despite Rising Costs, College Is Still a Good Investment,” June 2019, and “College May Not Pay Off for Everyone,” September 2014.